Samuel-Dainton/portfolio-project-2/README.md

 Creating the image containers in Java made the elements look for their image sources starting from index.html not from script.js so I changed the pathing from ../images~ to ./assets/images~

 Cannot read properties of null (reading 'addEventListener')

+How can I make different difficulties.
+The images are in an array, so if I can set the size of the array before sending it But I also need to change the grid size in .game
+I need to change the number of matches it takes to win

+switch case

+viewport 100 vh for congratulations div blur the background on congratulations

+congratulations ticker